 Skip to content

-NServiceBus in ConnectSoft Microservice Template
+NServiceBus in ConnectSoft Base Template

 Purpose & Overview

 NServiceBus is a mature, enterprise-grade service bus framework that provides reliable message-based communication and orchestration.
-In the ConnectSoft Microservice Template, NServiceBus is integrated as a pluggable alternative to MassTransit, offering advanced features like SQL-based persistence, ServiceControl integration, and built-in outbox support.
+In the ConnectSoft Base Template, NServiceBus is integrated as a pluggable alternative to MassTransit, offering advanced features like SQL-based persistence, ServiceControl integration, and built-in outbox support.

 Why NServiceBus?